-If I was a dog, I'd be a German shepherd, so this photo on the right would be
+If I was a dog, I'd be a German shepherd, so this photo on the left would be

 my family portrait with my husband and three children.
 I know, cute family.

 Guess which is me.
 I love their strength of character, intelligence, and fierce loyalty.
 As I wasn't born a German shepherd, I adopted a puppy in 1995 and called her Jazz.
 For 13 years I had the honor of being her mom, and I loved her like she was one of my children.
 When her time came, she went to sleep with her head on my lap and her muzzle in my hand, so I was the last thing she saw and smelled as she went to sleep.
 I felt broken for a long time after she died and took some